rickichann/youtube-docker-airflow-rickichann/README.md

     ```

-- Insert data into PostgreSQL
+- Insert data into PostgreSQL:
   - Open your terminal, type ``jupyter notebook`` If you haven't installed it yet, you can see it in this tutorial [Jupyter Notebook](https://www.youtube.com/watch?v=ENApxFALR7M).
   - Create new .ipynb file
   - Copy and paste this file nyc_ingestion.py and run the code.

+- Create a PostgreSQL connection in Airflow:
+  - Click Admin >> Connections >> Add a new record >>
+  - The database configuration connection is in the database connections section above